getyourway/flutter_gyw/README.md

 For now, only a few 48x48 icons are supported.
 New icons and different sizes will be added in future versions.

+### What is a "custom" IconDrawing?

+A custom `IconDrawing` is an icon that is not part of the default set of icons provided by the package.
+Custom icons must also be 48x48.

 ### How can I troubleshoot connection issues with my GYW device?

 If you encounter issues with connecting to your GYW device, here are a few things you can try: